Data that cares

 We also assessed how the available information might (or might not) help councils to carry out their responsibilities for ensuing ‘vibrant and stable’ markets, by the Care Act 2014.

-Our analysis revealed the continued and increasing dominance of private companies in the provision of social care as well as wide variation across local authorities in the composition and quality of that care.
+- Continued and increasing dominance of private companies in the provision of social care as well as wide variation across local authorities in the composition and quality of that care.

-The research also showed that while data can shed light on certain aspects of local care, significant gaps remain which hinder planners’ and commissioners’ ability to understand the nuances of their care economies.
+- While data can shed light on certain aspects of local care, significant gaps remain which hinder planners’ and commissioners’ ability to understand the nuances of their care economies.

 The report also incorporated analysis of a new dataset by Spend Network to assess the financial health of social care providers, as proof of concept of a possible new early warning system for councils, drawing on techniques from machine learning.